poviolabs/spa-deploy-cli/README.md

 Descriptions for useful flags.
 Use `--help` for a comprehensive list

-### --pwd

-Root from where to fetch `config.yaml` and the base for all relative paths.

 ### --stage

 The slug of the deployment (ie. prd/stg/dev).
 Used in config.yaml.

-### --release

-Release of the build (ie the git sha) and is unique per code.

 ### --appVersion

 Version of the deploy.
 Tied to a specific Release and Stage.
 If supplied with a semver format, the version will be prefixed with `${STAGE}`

-### --releaseStrategy

-- gitsha - make the same build for all stages
-- gitsha-stage - make a build based on the stage and git sha in cases where the build is different per stage

 ### --ignoreGitChanges